mskcc/cmoflow_facets_cwl/README.md

 You can also edit specific parameters for `snp-pileup` and `doFacets` in the YAML.

-3. Once complete, submit to the executer using `cwltool` or `cwltoil`.
+3. Once complete, submit to the executor using `cwltool` (local runs) or `cwltoil` (cluster jobs).

-If you need a CWL executer, go to https://github.com/mskcc/cwl_run_scripts_juno - and follow the installation and run steps.
+If you need a CWL executor, go to https://github.com/mskcc/cwl_run_scripts_juno - and follow the installation and run steps.